 “Some write about me, Bill Johnson or Bethel Church as if we were the originators of the idea that Christians should have a supernatural lifestyle.
 This is comical to me.
 People will often write something like, “Bill Johnson says,” and then go on to quote the Bible word for word.
 For example, it was Jesus who said, “He who has believed and has been baptized shall be saved…these signs will accompany those who have believed in My name: they will cast out demons, they will speak with new tongues; they will pick up serpents, and if they drink any deadly poison, it will not hurt them; they will lay hands on the sick, and they will recover,” (Mark 16:16-18).
 The exhortation, command and commission to do miracles, heal the sick and cast out demons is all throughout the New Testament.
 A supernatural lifestyle is articulated, demonstrated and replicated by Jesus and the apostles, as well as everyday believers from the book of Matthew to the book of Revelation…Yet some Christians choose to live with less than Jesus paid for, and that is their prerogative…” – Vallotton

-Based on these biblical truths agreed to by fundamental, liberal, and even renewal theologians, the apostolic period ended with the death of the Apostle John in approximately 100AD.
+Based on biblical truths agreed to by fundamental, liberal, and even many renewal theologians, the apostolic period ended with the death of the Apostle John in approximately AD100.
 And, the early church fathers, Clement, Ignatius, and countless others, including Augustine, Luther, Wesley, and Whitefield, for almost 1800 years termed the Apostolic Era finished.
 It was not until the early twentieth century that any “evangelical” would attempt to reinstate it.
-These “ministries” claim to hold a position that ended with the early church, hold onto an era that ended with the death of the Apostle John, and claim a designation that even the early church Fathers, closest to the original disciples, dared not maintain.
+These “ministries” claim a position that ended with the early church, and claim a designation that even the early church Fathers, closest to the original disciples, dared not maintain!
 We live in the post Apostolic Age, and the qualifications of the apostles, including their eyewitness accounting, appointment, and normative authenticating signs of miracle, have ceased to be possessed by any one man or any one ministry.
 This does not mean that God ceases to conduct miracles, through prayer, in unique situations.
 It does mean that the “Office” or “Authority” of any one human to conduct these miracles at-will has concluded.
 [For the sake of clarity, I’ll repeat this statement, “Historically, the cessation of sign gifts is not the cessation of miracles, but of any one man to operate those miracles at will.]
 Based on this, we must be ever vigilant when a church, denomination, or sect, attempts to utilize apostolic vernacular or usher normative sign gifts upon the body.

 Finally, the statement that, “Some Christians choose to live with less than Jesus paid for” is the quintessential line of a False Prophet.
-It assumes that there is, “Hierarchy” in faith and that some Christians receive the “In” on God’s blessing while other are “stuck out in the cold of their faithless existence.”
-It assumes that this leader with the “In” can help others get “In”.
+It assumes that there is, “Hierarchy” in faith and that some Christians receive the “in” on God’s blessing while other are “stuck out in the cold of their faithless existence.”
+It assumes that this leader with the “in” can help others get “in”.
+We’ve explained this gnostic heresy in our book, Defining Deception.
 Peter explained that it is greed which drives such teaching (2 Peter 2:3, Jude 1:16).
 To state that the atoning sacrifice of Jesus on the cross is more meaningful for one than another, based on earthly profit or benefit, is to diminish the very substitute itself.
 How dare any man say such a thing?

 #4 WORSHIP CONDUCT